-The proposed building will be a total of 28' in height which would match the height of the existing, adjacent structures as demonstrated by the façade rendering provided by the applicant.
-The building height is also consistent with other structures found along the block.
+The proposed building will be a total of 26'-4 $\frac{1}{4}$ " in height which, according to the context rendering provided by the applicant, would closely match the height of the adjacent, historic houses.
+The building height is consistent with other structures found along the block.